alexander-lindner/go-fileshare/README.md

 hashLength: 128
 ```
 The image is based on the `distroless` image and therefore, the user `nonroot (65532:65532)` is used internally.
-Set the correct file permissions for the `config.yaml` file, the `data.yaml` file and the shared dir, for example:
+Set the correct file permissions for the `config.yaml` file and the shared dir, for example:
 `chown :65532 config.yaml -R && chmod 660 config.yaml`.

 After starting the container using a method from down below, optionally add a reverse proxy in front of the container.